RCA Camden: Later releases

 During the early- to mid-1970s, as the popularity of RCA country artist Dolly Parton, rapidly grew, RCA reissued much of her earlier material in a series of compilations on the Camden label to capitalize on her more recent success.
 Just the Way I Am, Mine, Just Because I'm a Woman (not to be confused with Parton's 1968 debut RCA Victor solo album of the same name), and I Wish I Felt This Way at Home were all issued between 1972 and 1976, and were largely made up of lesser known material Parton had recorded for RCA Victor during the late 1960s and early '70s.
 As with the Presley titles, RCA also leased the reissue rights to Parton's Camden albums to Pickwick, which reissued the albums on their own label during the late 1970s.

 The RCA Camden label continued well into the compact disc era, and was still active in the UK, Canada, Australia and several other countries until at least the early 2000s.
-Beginning in the late 1980s, RCA/BMG of Canada reissued several Camden albums on CD in their "RCA Camden Classics" series.
-Sony Music, the current owner of the RCA Victor archives, continues to reissue material and albums originally issued on the RCA Camden label.
+Beginning in the late 1980s, RCA/BMG of Canada reissued several Camden albums on CD in the "RCA Camden Classics" series.
+Sony Music Entertainment, the current owner of the RCA Victor archives, continues to reissue recordings originally issued on the RCA Camden label.